 As noted above, Windows 11 is still new, and it has bugs and glitches that may prevent you from using the operating system properly.

-Chances are that it’s a bug forcing Windows 11 to enter sleep mode.
+It’s likely a bug forcing Windows 11 to enter sleep mode.
 You can eliminate such bugs by updating your operating system.

 2. Change the Power Plan Settings